thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 ```

-This does not work well either, when you pass the state object as props to another PureComponent or when you use the state with a React Context, which detect prop changes with `==` or `===`.
-With the codes above, the changes in `items` cannot be detected because the `items` object is the same object after the state update.
+With the codes above, the changes in `items` cannot be detected by React because the `items` object is the same object before and after the state update.

 One example is given in [this article](https://daveceddia.com/why-not-modify-react-state-directly/).
 In the example, a parent component passes some of its state as props to a child component (which happens to be a PureComponent).
 If you modify the `state.items` of the parent component directly instead of creating a new `items` object, the child component could not detect the change in its `items` prop and does not re-render.